NicolasB2/Facial_Recognition/README.md

 # Facial_Recognition
-In this repository you will find a facial recognition project based on local binary pattern (LBP).
+In this repository you will find a facial recognition project based on local binary pattern (LBP)